Farzana-Siraj/Python_Backend_Developer_4_Years/PYTHON/python.md

 c. string[0:4] = pyth (Slicing till index 3)
 d. string[0:-2] = pyth (Slicing till index -3).
 Note: -1 indexing starts from last of any string.

+#### defaultdict

+It is a special type of dictionary.
+It automatically assigns a default value if a key does not exist